kamunas/sre-hiring-test/README.md

 This test is a part of our hiring process at Telefonica-Novum for [SRE positions](https://jobs.telefonica.com/job/MADRID-TALENT-HUNTERS-SRE-engineer/790653101/).
 It should take you between 1 and 6 hours depending on your experience.

-Feel free to apply!
-Drop us a line with your Linkedin/Github/Twitter ..

 ## Summary

 For corporate purposes we have been asked to provide a blog service so that our engineering team can publish technical articles.
 We have thought that wordpress is a standard and suitable platform for this purpose.